alecgorge/ScriptingApi/README.md

 * You can access the current [DataSource](http://hey0.net/javadoc/index.html?DataSource.html) class ([MySQLSource](http://hey0.net/javadoc/index.html?MySQLSource.html) or [FileFileSource](http://hey0.net/javadoc/index.html?FlatFileSource.html)) with Api.etc.getDataSource().
 * Create new instances of [Item](http://hey0.net/javadoc/index.html?Item.html) and [Location](http://hey0.net/javadoc/index.html?Location.html) with Api.createItem() and Api.createLocation().

+## Including external JARs

+* If you need to include classes from an external JAR you can use the new Api.loadJar methods.
+The only argument it accepts is the path to jar relative to the directory minecraft_server.jar is in.

 ## The BlockBuilder class

 The BlockBuilder class is meant to make building simple to complex objects really easy.
 It accounts for the users rotation and the axes.